whats-this/owo.py/README.md

 ### Mobile Devices

 For use on Android devices using [Termux](https://termux.com/), the Termux:API package is required to use the background monitor.
-You will need to install using your device's app store AND by running `$ apt install termux-api` This method also requires `watchdog`, which is required to check for screenshots.
+You will need to install using your device's app store AND by running `$ apt install termux-tools termux-api` This method also requires `watchdog`, which is required to check for screenshots.
 It can be installed using `pip install watchdog`